inezamanda/ProjectTimeline/README.md

 ### Installation

-Add TimelineSDK to your project using Swift Package Manager:
+Add ProjectTiimeline SDK to your project using Swift Package Manager:
 1. In Xcode, go to `File` > `Add Packages`
-2. Enter the repository URL: `https://github.com/inezamanda/TimelineSDK`
+2. Enter the repository URL: `https://github.com/inezamanda/ProjectTimeline`

 ### Usage